Bhopal Gas Leak 1984: Causes, Impact, and Post-Disaster Measures

 • Density: Gaseous methyl isocyanate is slightly denser than air and hence accumulates near the ground level.

-• Incompatibility: Methyl Isocyanate reacts violently with water and also incompatible with oxidizers, acids, alkalis, amines, iron, tin, and copper.
+• Incompatibility: Methyl Isocyanate reacts violently with water and is also incompatible with oxidizers, acids, alkalis, amines, iron, tin, and copper.

 • Health Damages: